mit-crpg/OpenMOC/_sources/methods/method_of_characteristics.txt

 Method of Characteristics
 =========================

-The method of characteristics (MOC) is a widely used technique for solving partial differential equations, including the Boltzmann form of the neutron transport equation [1]_.
+The method of characteristics (MOC) is a widely used technique for solving partial differential equations, including the Boltzmann form of the neutron transport equation [Askew]_.
 MOC is used to solve the transport equation in 2D by discretizing both polar and azimuthal angles and integrating the multi-group characteristic form of the equation for a particular azimuthal and polar angle quadrature.
-The following sections detail the derivation of the characteristic form of the 2D neutron transport equation solved in the OpenMOC method of characteristics scheme [2]_.
+The following sections detail the derivation of the characteristic form of the 2D neutron transport equation solved in the OpenMOC method of characteristics scheme [Boyd]_.

 :ref:`Section 2.1 <section-boltzmann-eqn>` introduces the Boltzmann form of the neutron transport equation parametrized in 6-dimensional phase space over position, angle and energy.
 The following several sections introduce the various approximations made to this equation: